Publish server metrics via JMX using a Byteman Helper

 }

-Now suppose we want to publish the count of activeSession without adding any line of code to the Web application.
-We will code an Helper class named JMXHelper that extends the org.jboss.byteman.rule.helper.Helper class.
+In order to collect the value of activeSession we will create an Helper class named JMXHelper that extends the org.jboss.byteman.rule.helper.Helper class.
 The base Helper class is responsible for handling a Byteman Rule file, providing the base syntax of it.

 In our case, we will need additional functionalities as we want to publish an MBean, with the activeSessions, via JMX.
 Here is our JMXHelper class: